flatironinstitute/figpack/docs/index.md

 ## Overview

-figpack enables you to create interactive data visualizations that can be displayed in a web browser and optionally shared online.
-The package focuses on scientific data visualization with support for complex, nested layouts.
+figpack enables you to create interactive scientific data visualizations that can be displayed in web browsers and easily shared with colleagues.
+It provides a powerful combination of Python APIs and web-based rendering.

-### Key Features
+### Core Concepts

-- **Interactive timeseries graphs** with line series, markers, and interval plots
-- **Flexible layout system** with boxes, splitters, and tab layouts
-- **Web-based rendering** that works in any modern browser
-- **Shareable visualizations** that can be uploaded and shared via URLs
+- **Views**: The fundamental building blocks in figpack.
+Each view (like TimeseriesGraph, Image, or Markdown) represents a specific type of visualization or content.
+- **Layouts**: Composite views that organize and arrange other views (Box, Splitter, TabLayout) to create complex visualization dashboards.
+- **Display System**: The `show()` function intelligently handles visualization display across different environments (scripts, notebooks, cloud platforms).
-- **Zarr-based data storage** for efficient handling of large datasets
+- **Storage Format**: Uses Zarr for efficient handling of numerical arrays, ensuring smooth performance even with large datasets.

 ## Getting Started